Mathgo12/Chinook-Growth-Project/simulate_nonlinear_data/README.md

 ## Explanation of hyper-paramters for simulated data sets.

 Each of the data sets used for the simulation tests was generated to have distinct sets of characteristics. these characteristics are described by a set of "hyper paramters" the value of these paramters are saved in the hyper_params.csv files along side the data sets.
 These hyper paramters allow us to test how differnt factors effect the performance of the models we are testing change under differnt conditons.
-There are 9 differnt hyper paramters used to define the characteristics of the data sets $n$,	m,	total_effect,	nonlinear,	interactions,	rho_X,	int_X,	rho_U and int_U.
+There are 9 differnt hyper paramters used to define the characteristics of the data sets n,	m,	total_effect,	nonlinear,	interactions,	rho_X,	int_X,	rho_U and int_U.

 ### n
-the hyper paramter n
+the hyper paramter n describes the number of observaitons in the data set.

+### m
+the number of features used to generate the data

+### total_effect.
+The amount of variability explained by the features.
+This can be thought of as the r squared value of a perfect model of the data set.

+### nonlinear

+The number of nonlinear terms included in the model used to simulate the data.

+The sturcture of the model used to simualte the data is based on a linear regression model, e.g.

+y = a + b*x1 + c*x2 + dx3 .

+However, soe of the features are trasnfomed with a nonlinear function, e.g.

+y = a + b*x1 + c*x2 + d*f(x3) .

+This hyper parmter decribes the number of features that have been transformed in this way.

+### interacitons

+This paramter describes the number of interaction terms included in the model.

+In addition to linear and nonlinear terms sometimes the product of two varibles is inculuded in the model, e.g.

+y = a + b*x1 + c*x2 + d*x1*x2

+This paramter describes how many of these terms ar eincluded in the model.

+### rho_X, int_X

+These paramters describe the distribution of the features (x varaibles)

+### rho_U, int_U

+These paramters describe the distribution of the variability in y that is not explained by the features (x).
+In other words they describe the distribtuion of the residuals of the perfrect model of the data.